-T-SQL Tuesday #101 is hosted by Jens Vestergaard (@vestergaardj), and the topic is The Essential SQL Server Tools in my stack.
+T-SQL Tuesday #101 is hosted by Jens Vestergaard (@vestergaardj), and the topic is My Essential SQL Server Tools.
 There are several tools that I use every single day, such as Notepad++, Redgate SQL Prompt, and BimlExpress.
-In fact, there are so many amazing tools out there for data professionals that I created an entire session focusing on Tools and Tips For Data Warehouse Developers!
 Since I have already covered my favorite tools in other blog posts, I want to take a slightly different approach this time and share some of my favorite online tools.

 5 Useful Online Tools

 Ok, I admit it, these online tools are not just for data professionals 😊 However, they are essential to my workday as a data warehouse and business intelligence consultant.
 I use them for data modeling, test data generation, accessibility tests, documentation, and task tracking.